rdnajac/cpp-sandbox/docs/a-tour-of-cpp.md

 - `std::for_each`: Applies a function to a range of elements.
 - `std::sort`: Sorts a range of elements.
 - `std::find`: Searches for a value in a range of elements.
+- `std::transform`: Applies a function to each element in a range and stores the result in another range.
+- `std::accumulate`: Computes the sum of a range of elements.

 #### `std::for_each`